 - Everyone involved is an expert, especially the end-users

-- Context analyses are done from an appreciative angle (what can we work with)
+- Context analyses are realistic (what can we work with)

-- There will be action, trying out innovative interventions
+- Concrete action will be taken to try out innovative approaches

-- The group thrives on thrust amongst the members
+- The group thrives on the input and impuses from its members

 Food Change Labs